Astro247/Astro247/README.md

 # Astro.
 <p>
 Hello!
 I'm Manuel.
-I like programming, that's all.
+I've been programming since I was in school.
+If you'd like, you can learn more about me on my <a href="https://mmanuel.netlify.app/">personal website</a>.
 </p>

 # Skills